Azure-Samples/automated-testing-with-azurite/README.md

 Python 3.8 is used for this, but it should also work fine on other 3.6+ versions.

-1. To test and see how these endpoints are running you can attach your local blob storage to the [**Azure Storage Explorer**](https://azure.microsoft.com/en-us/features/storage-explorer/).
+1. To test and see how these endpoints are running, you can attach your local blob storage to the [**Azure Storage Explorer**](https://azure.microsoft.com/en-us/features/storage-explorer/).
 In Azure Storage Explorer:

 - right click on `Storage Accounts` and select `Connect to Azure Storage`